thatsus/laravel-redlock/README.md

 ### Refresh with Closures

 You can easily refresh your tokens when using closures.
 The first parameter to your closure is `$refresh`.
 Simply call it when you want to refresh.
-If the lock cannot be refreshed, the closure will return.
+If the lock cannot be refreshed, `$refresh()` will break out of the closure.

 ```php
  use ThatsUs\RedLock\Facades\RedLock;